Subdivisions of Helsinki

 The city of Helsinki, the capital of Finland, can be divided into various sorts of subdivisions.
 Helsinki is divided into three major areas: Helsinki Downtown (Helsingin kantakaupunki, Helsingfors innerstad), North Helsinki (Pohjois-Helsinki, Norra Helsingfors) and East Helsinki (Itä-Helsinki, Östra Helsingfors).
-The subdivisions include neighbourhoods, districts, major districts and postal code areas.
+The subdivisions include boroughs, districts, major districts and postal code areas.
 The plethora of different official ways to divide the city is a source of some confusion to the inhabitants, as different kinds of subdivisions often share similar or identical names.

-Neighbourhoods
+Boroughs

-Helsinki consists of 60 neighbourhoods (kaupunginosa in Finnish; stadsdel in Swedish).
-The division into neighbourhoods is the official division created by the city council and used for city planning and other similar purposes.
-Most of the neighbourhoods have existed since the 19th century as numbered parts of the city, and official names were assigned to them in 1959.
-Five neighbourhoods (numbers 55 – 59) were annexed on 1 January 2009.
+Helsinki consists of 60 boroughs (kaupunginosa in Finnish; stadsdel in Swedish).
+The division into boroughs is the official division created by the city council and used for city planning and other similar purposes.
+Most of the boroughs have existed since the 19th century as numbered parts of the city, and official names were assigned to them in 1959.
+Five boroughs (numbers 55 – 59) were annexed on 1 January 2009.

-Today, each neighbourhood is identified by both a two-digit number between 01 and 59 and an official name in both Finnish and Swedish (in some cases they may be identical).
-In addition, there is an unnumbered neighbourhood called Aluemeri that consists essentially only of outer coastal water that doesn't reach to the coast.
-Neighbourhoods are further divided into quarters (osa-alue) and sectors (pienalue), numbered with three and four digits respectively.
+Today, each borough is identified by both a two-digit number between 01 and 59 and an official name in both Finnish and Swedish (in some cases they may be identical).
+In addition, there is an unnumbered borough called Aluemeri that consists essentially only of outer coastal water that doesn't reach to the coast.
+Boroughs are further divided into quarters (osa-alue) and sectors (pienalue), numbered with three and four digits respectively.
 Sectors divide further into individual blocks and properties.

-List of Helsinki neighbourhoods
+List of Helsinki boroughs

-Finnish names first and the Swedish names in brackets.
-This due to the bilinguality of Finland and Helsinki.
+This is listed by Finnish names first and the Swedish names in brackets.
+This is due to the bilinguality of Finland and Helsinki.